Hello and welcome,

 Strategic planning for the future

-- Regularly review progress towards achieving targets in the School Improvement Plan related to implementation of a new phonics scheme and curriculum changes resulting from the 2018-19 review.
+- Regularly review progress towards achieving targets in the School Improvement Plan related to embedding of the new phonics scheme, curriculum changes resulting from the 2018-19/2019-20 reviews and the school’s response to the Coronavirus pandemic.

 NB – work carried out in committees and full Governing Body meetings is captured in approved minutes which are available to view on written request to the Business Manager and Clerk to Governors, Mrs Rivington.